-Parents may give permission for their child to miss curfew if the student is accompanied by an adult (excluding Summer Session participants above the age of 18).
+Parents may give permission for their child to miss curfew if the student is accompanied by an adult.
 Parents should complete an accurate Curfew Release Form at least 24 hours prior to the requested release time.

 How do I get my mail?
 Can I ship items to myself?